metarhia/protocol/docs/protocol.rst

 Protocol Specification
 ======================

+.. |MHP| replace:: Metarhia Protocol

 1. Introduction
 ---------------

-Metarhia Protocol (denoted by MHP for brevity) is an RPC, session and binary data transfer protocol that provides two-way asynchronous data transfer, multiplexing several RPC channels, event streams and binary data transmissions over one socket, and graceful handling of short-time connection losses due to network errors with full and transparent session restoration.
+|MHP| is an RPC, session and binary data transfer protocol that provides
+two-way asynchronous data transfer, multiplexing several RPC channels, event streams and binary data transmissions over one socket, and graceful handling of short-time connection losses due to network errors with full and transparent session restoration.
 It also provides authentication mechanisms, offers data compression and supports multiple serialization formats with each of those being more appropriate or efficient for different kinds of data.

 2. Terms
 --------